blacha/uGain/README.md

 # piExp

-Simple lightweigth addon that puts XP & Azerite Change into your chat window
+Replaces XP & Azerite gains into your chat windows.

 Update of Exp2 for WoW 8.0+